mikelogaciuk/mikelogaciuk.github.io/content/posts/python-concepts-beyond-the-basics.md

 I find it easy to read and write (but not as beautiful as Ruby is), yet powerful enough to handle almost any task, because of its already mentioned `glue` nature.

-Those notes are intended to cover a little bit more advanced Python concepts then materials taught in school, things that are usually scattered around various courses and documentations, and are response to some payware corporate courses about $1000+ per seat.
+Those notes are intended to cover a little bit more non-basic Python concepts, things that are usually scattered around various courses and documentations, and are response to some payware corporate courses about $1000+ per seat.

 The material was written, based on:

 - Personal knowledge (happily low level, but still some... 🪬).
 - Official Python documentation.
-- Various free and paid courses tables of contents available online.
+- Various free and paid courses ToC's available online.
-- And `Claude Sonnet`... as a reviewer and proofreader.
+- And `Claude Sonnet` and `GPT 4.1`... as a reviewer and proofreader.

 ### Important note